Feline Diabetes Mellitus

 Diabetes causes increased blood glucose (sugar), urine glucose, increased urine output and weight loss.
 If untreated, it will cause progressive weight loss and eventual death.
 It can lead to ketoacidosis; a severe, acute, life-threatening condition related to the buildup of ketones in the blood.

-Treatment of uncomplicated diabetes usually involves feeding a high protein diet and giving insulin.
+Treatment of uncomplicated diabetes always involves feeding a high protein diet and sometimes includes giving insulin.
 Some cats will respond to diet alone.

 Initial and Follow-up Testing

 There are a number of tests that are indicated for cats suspected of having diabetes.
 These include: